Flexible rational approximation and its application for matrix functions: Conclusions and future research directions

 \section{Conclusions and future research directions}

-This paper demonstrates that matrix function lifting, frequently appearing in practical applications, can be tackled through rational and generalized ration approximation of the original function.
+This paper demonstrates that matrix function lifting, frequently appearing in practical applications, can be tackled through rational and generalized rational approximation of the original function.
 This approach combines a high level of approximation accuracy and the simplicity of the computational procedures.
-Another essential advantage of our method is that we may naturally add more constraints to the model without destroying the efficiency.
-In particular, this observation is valid when the added constraints are linear.
-Furthermore, this extension gives rise to a number of improvements, particularly the ability to control the conditioning number of the matrices.
+Another essential advantage of our method is that we may naturally add more constraints to the model without decreasing the method's efficiency.
+In particular, this advantage is valid when the added constraints are linear.
+Furthermore, this extension gives rise to some improvements, particularly the ability to control the conditioning number of the matrices.
 Finally, the numerical experiments demonstrate the efficiency of our method.

 Our future research directions include the possibility of having non-linear constraints as well.
 The first step is to extend it to the case of quasiaffine (quasilinear) additional constraints since the corresponding feasible sets remain polyhedra.